Frymtz/Image_classifier_project/README.md

 The current implementation serves as a proof-of-concept for the classifier's capabilities, with the understanding that its full potential would be realized with access to greater computational resources for the complete feature optimization pipeline.

 ### Test Results
-The Randon Forest model achieves an overall accuracy of approximately 80.8% and an ROC AUC score of 79.7%.
-While these numbers might seem reasonable at first, a deeper look at the precision, recall, and confusion matrix reveals significant issues, primarily driven by a class imbalance in the dataset.
-The model struggles to correctly identify the positive class.
+The Random Forest classifier demonstrated moderately strong performance in our evaluation, achieving an overall accuracy of 80.82% (0.8082) and a ROC AUC score of 79.71% (0.7971).
+As shown in the accompanying confusion matrix visualization (Fig 1), the model produced 1130 true negatives and 92 true positives, but struggled with 211 false positives and 79 false negatives - numbers that reveal critical limitations despite the apparently good accuracy.

 <p align="center">
   <img src="Results\RandomForest\confusion_matrix.png" alt="App Preview" width="400"/>